-IRRs were observed-LEQEMBI: 26% (237/898); placebo: 7% (66/897)-and the majority of cases with LEQEMBI (75%, 178/237) occurred with the first infusion.
-IRRs were mostly mild (69%) or moderate (28%) in severity.
-IRRs resulted in discontinuation of LEQEMBI in 1% (12/898).
-Symptoms of IRRs included fever and flu-like symptoms (chills, generalized aches, feeling shaky, and joint pain), nausea, vomiting, hypotension, hypertension, and oxygen desaturation.
+IRRs were observed-LEQEMBI: 26%; placebo: 7%-and most cases with LEQEMBI (75%) occurred with the first infusion.
+IRRs were mostly mild (69%) or moderate (28%).
+Symptoms included fever and flu-like symptoms (chills, generalized aches, feeling shaky, and joint pain), nausea, vomiting, hypotension, hypertension, and oxygen desaturation.

-In the event of an IRR, the infusion rate may be reduced or the infusion may be discontinued and appropriate therapy initiated as clinically indicated.
+In the event of an IRR, the infusion rate may be reduced or discontinued, and appropriate therapy initiated as clinically indicated.
 Consider prophylactic treatment prior to future infusions with antihistamines, acetaminophen, nonsteroidal anti-inflammatory drugs, or corticosteroids.